-- X(t) (or X_t) is a random variable for each time t and is usually called the state of the process at time t. - \bullet A realization of X is called a sample path. - A sample path defines an ordinary function of t.
+- X(t) (or X_t) is a random variable for each time t and is usually called the state of the process at time t. - \bullet A realization of X is called a sample path.

 Stochastic Processes (concluded)

 - If the times t form a countable set, X is called a discrete-time stochastic process or a time series. - In this case, subscripts rather than parentheses are usually employed, as in